-North Yorkshire Police is implementing new policing tactics to deter and detect criminal and terrorist activity, as well as to reassure the general public.
+North Yorkshire Police has been implementing new policing tactics since April 2017 to deter and detect criminal and terrorist activity, as well as to reassure the general public.

 • Cut crime